AdBanacho/cohere-text-embedder/README.md

 ## 🔥 Co:here classifier

 We back to `CoHere` class.
-We have to add one methods - to embed examples.
+We have to add one method - to embed examples.

 The second `cohere` method is to embed text.
 The method has serval arguments, such as: